SFPC/sfpc.github.io/spring2018.md

 - Ten-Weeks Session: February.
 20th – May.
 4th, 2018
 - Location: SFPC, 155 Bank street, West Village, NYC

 Join SFPC's main program for ten weeks in New York City.
 Daily classes range from programming, electronics, and the history and theory of art and technology.
 Students have full access to the space to work on projects.
 Teachers and mentors are readily available for technical, conceptual, and artistic guidance.
 Peer to peer collaboration is highly encouraged among students.
+Check out <a href="https://medium.com/@sfpc"> weekly reports </a> by a current student.

 We will select up to 15 students for the session.
 Classes are usually held Monday-Thursday between 10am and 1pm.
 Students are expected to participate full-time.
 There are student-led skill sharing sessions, lectures and workshops with visiting artists, field trips to institutions, schools, art spaces and dinners with special guests.
 This year we are adding an optional Onboarding week at the beginning of the session for students who are new to code or feel like they need additional time to focus on coding before the full session starts.

 We kick off the program with SFPC Salon, an evening of talks and performances by leading practitioners in the field.
 We finish the program by celebrating with a final showcase where students get to share their projects with the larger SFPC community.
-Final showcase is typically scheulded on the last weekend of the program, which will be November 11 –12. this year.
+Final showcase is typically scheulded on the last weekend of the program.
 Most importantly, SFPC is a safe space for students to grow.
 Consider joining the community of curious and generous peers through SFPC's main program.

-<div class="alert alert-success" role="alert"> <a href="https://docs.google.com/forms/d/e/1FAIpQLScLz8Vsrl7Xq5qUF9nDDNC1CP4DISY3Rxbq2SH0b_EoluL7_A/viewform">Apply to the Spring 2018 Session here.</a> Deadline for submissions, November 30, 2017
+<div class="alert alert-success" role="alert"> <a href="https://airtable.com/shrEm7HeqnrMYCMhc">Apply to the Spring 2018 Session here.</a> Deadline for submissions, November 30, 2017
 </div>

 ### What classes will happen during the session?